Shoot (professional wrestling)

 A shoot in professional wrestling is any unplanned, unscripted, or real-life occurrence within a wrestling event.
 It is a carny term shortened from "straight shooting", which originally referred to a gun in a carnival target shooting game that did not have its sights misaligned.
 Terminology such as this reflects the professional wrestling industry's roots in traveling carnivals.

-The term has come to mean a legit attack or fight in professional wrestling, and its meaning has broadened to include unscripted events in general.
+Initially, the term referred to practice or ability in catch wrestling as a legitimate sport.
+It has since come to mean any legit attack or fight in professional wrestling regardless of the combat system employed, and its meaning has broadened to include unscripted events in general.
 The opposite of a shoot is a work or kayfabe.
 'Shoot' may also refer to legitimate 'shooting' for a takedown, as in interscholastic, amateur, and Olympic wrestling.
-With professional wrestling's history of 'shooters' and 'hookers', wrestlers with elite grappling skills, and the recent rise of shoot style wrestling and mixed martial arts, this use of the term is growing.

 Occurrences

 Professional wrestling is staged entertainment rather than a sports competition.
 As such, virtually everything in it is worked (part of the show), and shoots rarely occur.
 Shoots in general are against the nature of the business, similar to an actor ad-libbing or dropping character during a performance.
 Performers who shoot during a wrestling event are often punished (often by lower pay or relegation to opening bouts) or even fired, since they cannot be relied on to act according to the bookers' wishes.
 Shoots can also occur when wrestlers stop cooperating in a match.
 This may occur to teach one of the wrestlers "a lesson" for whatever reason, or if a wrestler has an issue with the promoter and intentionally makes the match look bad.